 The course will instruct the student on the value of utilizing various modalities in the diagnosis of diseases and medical conditions.
 It will include different laboratory tests, radiologic tests, and some specialty tests that will aid the student in the diagnostic process.
-The course will augment Clinical Medicine I, II, and III, Microbiology and Infectious Disease, Emergency Medicine, and Surgical Principles for the Primary Care PA courses.
+The course will augment Clinical Medicine I, II, and III, Microbiology and Infectious Disease, Emergency Medicine, and Surgical Principles courses.
 The course will be taught via lecture and discussion.
 (1 credit)